ZacJW/rasql/README.md

 automatically typed row output to prevent runtime type errors.
 This depends on you already using `rasql-build`.

+## `rasql-traits`

+`rasql-traits` provides trait definitions for various database operations and types.
+The types that `rasql-core` generates implement these traits depending on the generation config.

 ## Acknowledgements

 Rasql builds upon the work of the [sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs)